 3° Each group convenes at least five times during the academic year.
-An introductory class on the chosen theme (October) is followed by five, tutorials (preferably in November, December, February, March, April) led by the staff members responsible for each group.
+An introductory class on the chosen theme (October) is followed by a series of at least four, but preferably five, tutorials (preferably in November, December, February, March, April) led by the staff members responsible for each group.
 During these tutorials students discuss their progress towards the completion of their paper.
 They are given intermediate assignments appropriate to the specific requirement of the group's research theme and their individual topic (note: these may vary between groups).